bwsw/sj-platform/SJDocs/source/Glossary.rst

   A service responsible for storing data state into a specified location (determined by instance settings).
 It is performed together with the checkpoint.

 Stream
   A sequence of events happening randomly at irregular intervals.
 Streams in SJ-Platform differ by a physical service (that provides or stores data) and by purpose.
-According to a physical service the types of streams existing in SJ-Platform are: Apache Kafka, T-streams, Elasticsearch, SQL-database, RESTful.
-According to the purpose streams can be: input streams, internal streams and output streams.
+According to a physical service, the types of streams existing in SJ-Platform are Apache Kafka, T-streams, Elasticsearch, SQL-database, RESTful.
+According to the purpose, streams can be: input streams, internal streams and output streams.

-  - **Input stream** - sequence of data elements from data source.
-May be of types: T-streams, Apache Kafka.
+  - **Input stream** - a sequence of data elements from data source.
+It may be of types: T-streams, Apache Kafka.
-  - **Internal stream** - sequence of data elements transferred between system modules.
-May be of type: T-streams.
+  - **Internal stream** - a sequence of data elements transferred between system modules.
+It may be of type: T-streams.
-  - **Output stream** - sequence of data elements which is saved in data storage.
-May be of types: T-streams, Elasticsearch, SQL database, RESTful.
+  - **Output stream** - a sequence of data elements which is saved in data storage.
+It may be of types: T-streams, Elasticsearch, SQL database, RESTful.

 Task
   It is a Mesos term and, in general, it means a piece of work to be done.
 Within the system, a task is a logical part of an instance.
 Each task does the same work that is provided by a module.
 They are executed separately from each other.